KPMG Spark Blog

 Create opportunities in your content that allows your audience to find something out about themselves, or says something about their identity if they were to share it.
 An article such as "10 Wonderful Things About Californians" is obviously going to play to a Californian's ego (no offense California, this could be any state!).
 Make sure that if you do create this type of content, you use hyper-detailed targeting so that you reach the audience most likely to identify with your content.

-Easy access share buttons makes it so your audience doesn't have to deal with the hassle of copying and pasting your article's URL into various social networks.
-Reducing the barrier to entry, is obviously a good idea.
+Easy access share buttons make it so your audience doesn't have to deal with the hassle of copying and pasting your article's URL into various social networks.
+Reducing the barrier to entry is obviously a good idea.

-Consider using a service like SumoMe which let's you customize placement of share buttons throughout your website.
+Consider using a service like SumoMe which lets you customize the placement of share buttons throughout your website.

 Whether you're sharing articles on social media, or you're sending out an email blast—Tuesday is typically the best day for everything.